KryeKuzhinieri/KryeKuzhinieri/README.md

 ### Hi there 👋

 I am a passionate easygoing person that gets energized meeting new people and likes contributing to the open source community.
-If you have a question for me, please contact me [here](eness.188@live.de)
+If you have a question for me, please send me an email by clicking [here](eness.188@live.de).

 Here are some ideas to get you started: